The Palace Pier: The neighbourhood

-The local waterfront features the Martin Goodman Trail, which allows for walking, jogging, cycling and inline skating along a 22 km path that leads through scenic parkland as well as the 300 kilometre Lake Ontario Greenway Waterfront Trail.
-Marinas, the yacht club and boating opportunities are located nearby away as well as dining, entertainment and cultural amenities, which are situated within walking distance.
-It is also near the Queen Elizabeth Way, Highway 427, and the TTC's Humber Loop.
+The local waterfront features the Martin Goodman Trail, which allows for walking, jogging, cycling, and inline skating along a 22-kilometre path that leads through scenic parkland as well as the 300-kilometre Lake Ontario Greenway Waterfront Trail.
+Marinas, the yacht club, and boating opportunities are located nearby, as well as dining, entertainment, and cultural amenities, which are situated within walking distance.
+It is also near the Gardiner Expressway (which connects to the Queen Elizabeth Way and Highway 427), and the TTC's Humber Loop.
 The buildings are also only a 10-minute walk from Sobey's, Shoppers Drug Mart, and the LCBO.

-Working together, the City of Toronto Parks and Recreation Department and the Toronto and Region Conservation Authority have enhanced the natural environment in the area with the introduction of a new waterfront park, the Humber Bay Butterfly Habitat, enhanced wetlands and fish habitats, and trails.
+Working together, the City of Toronto Parks and Recreation Department and the Toronto and Region Conservation Authority have enhanced the natural environment in the area with the introduction of a new waterfront park — the Humber Bay Butterfly Habitat — enhanced wetlands and fish habitats, and trails.